AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/module_projects.md

 2) Submitted link to a public or private GitHub repo containing your code.
 Code should be organized in the following structure.
 Be sure to include a requirements.txt file and a README describing the project and how to run it.
 You must either include the data in your repo if it is small enough or provide a link to it along with the original source.

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
-You may choose to deviate from the below, but make sure each main component below is included somewhere.
-You may also add additional files/directories if needed, e.g. dockerfile, database or html/css).
+You may deviate from the below structure if you wish, but make sure you have at least the main components (README, requirements.txt, main.py, helper scripts, model(s), data).
+You may also add additional files/directories if needed, e.g. dockerfile, database or html/css.

-Note: if you use Colab Pro for your project, you can include a **run.ipynb** notebook file which accesses your data, imports modules and runs your project.
+Note: if you use Colab Pro for your project, your main file can be a notebook file (`main.ipynb` instead of `main.py`) which accesses your data, imports modules and runs your project.
 Be sure not to accidentally include any secrets in this file.

 ```
 ├── README.md               <- description of project and how to set up and run it
 ├── requirements.txt        <- requirements file to document dependencies
 ├── Makefile [OPTIONAL]     <- setup and run project from command line
-├── run.ipynb [OPTIONAL]    <- run project on Google Colab (only include if using Google Colab for project)
 ├── setup.py                <- script to set up project (get data, build features, train model)
-├── app.py                  <- app to run project / user interface
+├── main.py [or main.ipynb] <- main script/notebook to run project / user interface
 ├── scripts                 <- directory for pipeline scripts or utility scripts
     ├── make_dataset.py     <- script to get data [OPTIONAL]
     ├── build_features.py   <- script to run pipeline to generate features [OPTIONAL]